 NOTE: Originally published in January of 2011, this article is still relevant, but a few things have changed.
 It was updated on April 6, 2016.

 The recent explosion in LED based lighting products (hereafter referred to as SSL) has resulted in confusion amongst those not familiar with the photometric testing procedures necessary for such products.
 However, before discussing absolute photometric principles and why they are used, it is useful to describe the photometric testing process that most lighting professionals are familiar with when using lighting design software.
-This is a photometric file produced by the relative photometric testing process.
+This is a photometric file produced by the

 In relative photometric testing, the lamp (HID, fluorescent, incandescent) is tested separately prior to testing when installed in the luminaire as a “system” to determine its total luminous flux (lumen output).
 There are strict guidelines for lamp testing that are not critical to this discussion, although it is worth mentioning that photometric testing facilities typically maintain a stock of commercial lamps that are properly seasoned (per IES LM-54-1999 standard) so that their light output is reasonably constant.

 After lamp testing, the lamp manufacturers published lumen output for the reference lamp can be divided by the measured output to determine a “Lamp Factor”.
 This factor is then applied to all subsequently measured luminous intensity values (candela) to normalize the output of the luminaire (lamp + fixture system) to published lamp manufacturer data.
 The result, when output to an electronic file, is what we commonly see in an IES standard (LM-63) photometric report.
 The lamp manufacturers published lumen value is the basis for the luminous intensity data (candela) contained in the report.
 This lumen value can be altered in application software such as AGi32 to scale the output of the luminaire for different published lamp lumen ratings.